12 Surprising Facts About Dictionaries

 Although most people are familiar with Webster, the OED, and Dictionary.com, there are plenty of obscure or downright bizarre dictionaries.
 For example, you can find plenty of rhyming dictionaries and reverse dictionaries (that are organized by a theme rather than alphabetized).
 Scrolling through Wye's Dictionary Of Improbable Words: All-Vowel Words And All-Consonant Words might help you find some uncommon words to win your next Scrabble game.
 And Mrs. Byrne's Dictionary of Unusual, Obscure, and Preposterous Words contains weird English words that have appeared in at least one dictionary in the past.
 For example, you might learn that junkettaceous means worthless and cuggermugger means whispered gossiping.

 Urban Dictionary, the online, crowdsourced listing of millions of slang words and phrases, is beloved by middle schoolers and anyone trying to understand the latest slang terms.
 But Urban Dictionary is more than a dictionary.
-It also has an online store that sells a mug, a T-shirt, an official card game, and plush dolls inspired by dirty phrases that the dictionary has helped to popularize.
-You can choose between four dolls—a Dirty Sanchez, Golden Shower, Cleveland Steamer, or Donkey Punch.
-If you’re unfamiliar with the definitions of those disgusting phrases, we’ll let you look them up, but don’t say we didn’t warn you.
+It also has an online store that sells mugs, T-shirts, an official card game, and plush dolls inspired by dirty phrases that the dictionary has helped to popularize (like Golden Shower and Donkey Punch).
+If you're unfamiliar with the definitions of those disgusting phrases, we'll let you look them up, but don’t say we didn't warn you.